Photo by Lyra

 Every funeral, even a metaphysical one, has a moment of reflection.
 It’s the beginning of marking a path to move forward in life on.
 Truthfully, I don’t know what direction my path should even begin in my adult life.
 Perhaps my reluctance to let go of my former self is because of my deep yearning for the “normal” world she lived in.
 I turned 18 in a deadly pandemic and financial recession.
 Political tensions are high and a world-view shattering event headlines every week.
 Rather than a romanticized sepia-toned Bildungsroman, the introduction into my adult life feels like the first seconds of a freezing swim.
 Muscles spazzing, teeth clenching, heart palpitating, wishing for the relief of numbness but it never seems to come.

-Sometimes, when there is only the haunting silence of the deep night, my mind goes dark with the idea of there being only one “true escape.”The thoughts are invasive and consume my mind for hours until my mind shuts off from exhaustion.
 In my attempts to climb out of my sinking mental state, I’ve come to terms with death and rebirth being a part of life’s natural cycle.
 My childhood innocence and wanderlust had to die and evolve into my young adult state.
 One day, I too will die and be reborn as I arise from life’s never-ending adversities.
 Even if there is nothing grand about myself or my life, don’t I deserve to experience what there is beyond this nightmarish, almost-apocalyptic time?